A Survey of Orthogonal Moments for Image Representation: Theory, Implementation, and Evaluation: Classical Orthogonal Moments

 It is worth mentioning that the radial basis function of JFM is constructed directly from the original Jacobi polynomials [28], while the radial basis functions of ZM, PZM, OFMM, CHFM, and PJFM are all special cases of the Jacobi polynomials.
 Thus, JFM is, in fact, a generic expression of the above famous methods.
 By properly setting the values of the parameters $p$ and $q$, $R_{nm}^{(\rm{OFMM})}(r)$, $R_{nm}^{(\rm{CHFM})}(r)$ and $R_{nm}^{(\rm{PJFM})}(r)$ can be directly obtained from $R_{nm}^{(\rm{JFM})}(p,q,r)$.
 The relationship between $R_{nm}^{(\rm{JFM})}(p,q,r)$ and $R_{nm}^{(\rm{ZM})}(r)$/$R_{nm}^{(\rm{PZM})}(r)$ is more complicated, and we refer readers to the work of Hoang et al. [37] for more details.
 Here, the parameter setting is listed below: \begin{itemize} \item ZM – $p = |m| + 1$ and $q = |m| + 1$; \item PZM – $p = 2|m| + 2$ and $q = 2|m| + 2$; \item OFMM – $p = 2$ and $q = 2$; \item CHFM – $p = 2$ and $q = 1.5$; \item PJFM – $p = 4$ and $q = 3$; \end{itemize}

-\textbf{Remark:} The unit disk-based orthogonal moments using Jacobi polynomials, especially the landmark Zernike moments, have a long-history in optical physics, digital image processing, and pattern recognition.
+The unit disk-based orthogonal moments using Jacobi polynomials, especially the landmark ZM, have a long-history in optical physics, digital image processing, and pattern recognition.
 As one can note from the formulas listed above, however, the definitions of these radial basis functions rely on factorial/gamma terms and summations, which leads to high computational complexity.
 In addition, the factorial and gamma functions tend to cause the calculation errors, mainly \emph{numerical instability}.
-In Sections IV-A and IV-B, we will further describe the causes and solutions to above issues.
+In Sections 4.1 and 4.2, we will further describe the causes and solutions to above issues.